JCSDA/jedi-docs/docs/using/jedi_environment/modules.rst

 .. code-block:: bash

-   module use /work/noaa/da/role-da/spack-stack/spack-stack-v1/envs/skylab-1.0.0-gnu-10.2.0-openmpi-4.0.4/install/modulefiles/Core
+   module use /work/noaa/da/role-da/spack-stack/spack-stack-v1/envs/skylab-2.0.0-gnu-10.2.0/install/modulefiles/Core
    module load stack-gcc/10.2.0
    module load stack-openmpi/4.0.4
    module load stack-python/3.9.7
    module available

-For both Intel and GNU, proceed with loading the appropriate modules for your application, for example for the ``skylab-1.0`` release:
+For both Intel and GNU, proceed with loading the appropriate modules for your application, for example for the ``skylab-2.0`` release:

 .. code-block:: bash

    module load jedi-fv3-env/1.0.0
    module load jedi-ewok-env/1.0.0
+   module load soca-env/1.0.0
-   module load nco/5.0.6
+   module load sp/2.3.3

 After loading the appropiate modules, you need to clone the jedi-bundle, create a build directory, configure, and build the bundle.